-Dickson is representing the eight-state region of Alaska, Idaho, Montana, North Dakota, Oregon, South Dakota, Washington, and Wyoming.
+Dickson represents the eight-state region of Alaska, Idaho, Montana, North Dakota, Oregon, South Dakota, Washington, and Wyoming.
 She is moving on to compete in the Air Force’s 12 Outstanding Airmen of the Year competition.
-Nominees will be judged on leadership ability, job performance, community involvement, and self-improvement efforts.
+Nominees are judged on leadership ability, job performance, community involvement, and self-improvement efforts.

 Dickson is what we would call a traditional guardsman or weekend warrior.
-When this citizen Airman is not flying and saving lives, she is fighting fires and continuing to save lives as a full-time Firefighter/Paramedic.
+However, when this citizen Airman is not flying and saving lives, she is fighting fires and continuing to save lives as a full-time Firefighter/Paramedic.

 “Many of my skills as an aeromedical evacuation technician can translate to my civilian career as a Firefighter/Paramedic and vice versa.
 As an NCO, I help mentor young Airmen the same way I can precept new paramedic students in the field,” said Dickson.

 “In the long run, I’ve learned you must find your purpose.
-Not only personally but professionally to maintain a long-term healthy balance between the two,” she says.
+Not only personally but professionally to maintain a long-term healthy balance between the two,” Dickson says.

 When talking to Dickson, she explained how her most memorable military moment involved a team of highly trained airmen in their respective career fields.